upperlinecode/intro-to-swift/day-2/intro-parameter.md

 - Explain the difference between a parameter and an argument

 ###Why
-Every app that you use on your phone contains data.
-That data becomes useful when it is displayed in a meaningful way.
-Swift allows us to do this.
-Before we start manipulating and displaying data, we need to learn how to store it and access it later.
-Data in swift can either be stored as a constant or a variable.
+We've used lots of built-in Swift methods, and most of them were were more flexible than the functions we've been writing so far today.
+For instance, when we used the contains() method for arrays we were able to pass a value into the function.
+We can pass anything into a function that we create.
+Otherwise, we would have very little flexibility in the behavior off functions

 ###Anticipated Pain Points
--
+- understanding the scope of arguments: where they can and cannot be used.

 ###Walkthrough

-- We've used lots of built-in Swift methods, and most of them were were more flexible than the functions we've been writing so far today.
-For instance, when we used the contains() method for arrays we were able to pass a value into the function.
-We can pass anything into the function.

 - To pass a value into a function, we add a parameter to the definition.
 This parameter defines the name that we will use to hold the value which we pass in.
 The actual value passed in is called the argument.